 When I was working retail, my purpose was to MAKE A DIFFERENCE!
 In the lives of my clients and co-workers, I was to impact them for the good of the kingdom of God!

 Whether I am speaking, teaching, writing or mentoring, I am to MAKE A DIFFERENCE!
-In the lives of those I am in a community within my church or those internationally who read from my website, I am to serve them for the glory of Christ!
+In the lives of those I am in community with in my church or those internationally who read my book/website or through missions, I am to serve them for the glory of Christ!

 Whether I was loving and serving those inside my home or outside my community, my purpose, the ONE THING that was God’s personal plan for MY life, was to make a difference.
 No matter what season of life I was in or my sphere of activity at the time, the one purpose remained consistent.